 Data quality

-Skill catalog (1/16 activated in this plan)
+Technical MDT skill metadata (1/16 activated in this plan)

 All registered virtual specialists. ✓ — activated for this case; ○ — not activated (available for other clinical scenarios).